acidburn0zzz/jetpack-sdk/packages/api-utils/docs/content/symbiont.md

 <api name="allow">
 @property {object}
-Permissions for the content, with the following keys:
-  @prop script {boolean}
-  Whether or not to execute script in the content.
-Defaults to true.
+Permissions for the content, with a single boolean key called `script` which defaults to true and indicates whether or not to execute scripts in the content.
 </api>

 </api>